Maximizing Your Wealth with Infinite Banking: A Comprehensive Guide

 How Infinite Banking Works in Canada

 Infinite banking in Canada works by purchasing a participating whole life insurance policy and using its cash value as a source of self-funded capital.
 The individual becomes both the policy owner and the insured, allowing them to borrow against the policy’s cash value whenever they need to.
-The borrowed amount is then repaid with interest, and the interest rate is usually lower than what a traditional bank would charge.
 The policy’s cash value continues to grow, providing the individual with a source of capital that they can access tax-free.

 To get started with infinite banking, an individual would purchase a whole life insurance policy, which is a type of permanent life insurance.
 This policy builds up a cash value over time, which can be accessed through policy loans.
 The policyholder can then use the policy’s cash value to pay for expenses, such as big-ticket purchases, or to fund their retirement.